nick-brown/ruby-interview-questions/README.md

 A: No.

 Q: How might you test the presence of a method?
-A: `#respond_to?` or `#method?`
+A: `Object#respond_to?` or `Module#method_defined?`

 Q: What is the meaning of `self`?
 A: The current object.

 Q: What does a bang `!` at the end of a method signify?
-A: That it should be used cautiously.
+A: That it should be with caution.
 Methods with this naming convention typically perform a mutation on the receiver object.

 Q: What is a mutator method?
 A: A method which alters the internal state of the object receiver.

 Q: Is a method an object?
-A: No, however, a `Method` object is, of course, an object.
+A: No, however, a `Method` object is of course, an object.

 Q: What is a predicate in the context of Ruby method naming conventions?
 A: A method that answers a question posed by the method invocation or method name.
 Predicates typically return a boolean.